selfdriventeam/kata/README.md

 ![High Level Architecture](doc/arc/images/high_level.svg)

 Broken down into 8 major components in a micro-service based architecture, the system provides a **S.O.L.I.D.** foundation for the next steps (detailed design and implementation).
-The following diagrams, Architectural Decision Records, Personas, and intermediate artifacts provide more detail on the benefits of the system and why various trade-offs were made when defining the achitecture.
+The following diagrams, Architectural Decision Records, Personas, and intermediate artifacts provide more detail on the benefits of the system and why various trade-offs were made when defining the architecture.

 ## Detailed Architecture